 Alternative 3 includes the highest density residential land use allocation and would place a greater demand on parks and recreation facilities within the planning areas.
-Alternative 3 includes a similar amount of more land for park and recreation space asthan Alternative 2.
+Alternative 3 includes a more land for park and recreation than Alternative 2.
 Alternative 3 would provide natural open space and wildlife mitigation areas in the Broadmoor area.
 Additionally, the Broadmoor area will provide streetscape and design standards to offer additional urban recreational opportunities.